Daytona 500 proves elusive for many

 Now driving for Richard Childress Racing in the No. 8 Chevrolet, Busch will try to change his Daytona 500 fortunes in the 65th running of “The Great American Race” on Sunday.
 And he has plenty of company in the 0-for-500 club, with four other drivers also having double-digit droughts in NASCAR’s season opener.

 Kyle Larson, the 2021 series champ, could join the club soon.
-He’s current 0 for 9 in the 500.
+He’s currently 0 for 9 in the 500.

 “It’s just a difficult style of racing that I just haven’t had the best of time in my career,” Larson said.
 ‘I used to always say it’s bad luck, but I don’t necessarily feel that way anymore.”